Skip to main content

 The California Environmental Literacy Initiative (CAELI) External link opens in new window or tab.

-CAELI is a public-private partnership that works with school districts and county offices of education throughout California, building the capacity for all K–12 students to become environmentally literate.
+CAELI is a public-private partnership that works with education partners throughout California, building the capacity for all K–12 students to become environmentally literate.
 CAELI, led by Ten Strands External link opens in new window or tab., works with statewide guidance from a leadership council to support environmental literacy with a focus on access, equity, and cultural relevance.

 California Outdoor Schools Association (COSA)